 These days it’s fashionable for architects and critics influenced by the less-is-more aesthetic of the Bauhaus masters to sneer at buildings such as Dolmabahçe.
-The crowds that throng to this imperial pleasure palace with its neoclassical exterior and over-the-top interior fit-out clearly don’t share their disdain, though.
+The crowds that throng to this imperial pleasure palace with its neoclassical exterior and over-the-top interior fit-out clearly don’t share their disdain, though, flocking here to visit its Selâmlık (Ceremonial Suites), Harem and Veliaht Dairesi (Apartments of the Crown Prince).
+The latter is home to the recently opened National Palaces Painting Museum .

-More rather than less was certainly the philosophy of Sultan Abdül Mecit I, who, deciding that it was time to give the lie to talk of Ottoman military and financial decline, decided to move from Topkapı to a lavish new palace on the shores of the Bosphorus.
-For a site he chose the dolma bahçe (filled-in garden) where his predecessors Sultans Ahmet I and Osman II had filled in a little cove in order to create a royal park complete with wooden pleasure kiosks and pavilions.
-Other wooden buildings succeeded the original kiosk, but all burned to the ground in 1814.
-In 1843 Abdül Mecit commissioned imperial architects Nikoğos and Garabed Balyan to construct an Ottoman-European palace that would impress everyone who set eyes on it.
+Abdül Mecit commissioned imperial architects Nikoğos and Garabed Balyan to construct an Ottoman-European palace that would impress everyone who set eyes on it.
 Traditional Ottoman palace architecture was eschewed – there are no pavilions here, and the palace turns its back to the splendid view rather than celebrating it.
 The designer of the Paris Opera was brought in to do the interiors, which perhaps explains their exaggerated theatricality.
-Construction was finally completed in 1854 and the Sultan and his family moved in two years later.
-Though it had the wow factor in spades, Abdül Mecit’s project also did more to precipitate the empire’s bankruptcy than to dispel rumours of it, and signalled the beginning of the end for the Osmanlı dynasty.
-During the early years of the republic, Atatürk used the palace as his İstanbul base.
-He died here in 1938.
+Construction was finally completed in 1854 and the sultan and his family moved in two years later.
+Though it had the wow factor in spades, Abdül Mecit’s extravagant project precipitated the empire’s bankruptcy and signalled the beginning of the end for the Osmanlı dynasty.
+During the early years of the republic, Atatürk used the palace as his İstanbul base and died here on 10 November 1938.

-The palace, which is set in well-tended gardens and entered via its ornate imperial gate, is divided into two sections, the Selamlık (Ceremonial Suites) and the Harem-Cariyeler (Harem and Concubines’ Quarters).
-Entry is via a compulsory guided tour (around 35 people per group), which focuses on the Selamlık but visits parts of the harem as well.
-In busy periods the tours leave every five minutes; during quiet times every 25 minutes is more likely.
+The palace is set in well-tended gardens and is entered via its ornate imperial gate.
+It is divided into three sections: the Selâmlık, Harem and Veliaht Dairesi.
+Entry is via a compulsory and dreadfully rushed guided tour (up to 50 people per group), which focuses on the Selâmlık but visits parts of the Harem as well; you can visit the National Palaces Paintings Museum by yourself.
+In busy periods English-language tours leave every 10 minutes or so; during quiet times every 25 minutes is more likely.